slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Coincidence is God’s way of remaining anonymous."
 -- Albert Einstein*

+> *"The devil always takes back his gifts."
+-- Ukrainian Proverb*

-> *"What do you want to know about investing that we can't know?
+> *"What do I want to know about investing that we can’t know?
 The exact role of luck in successful outcomes."
 -- Robert Schiller*

 ### On risk and chance

-Risk is everything you left over and didn't thought about.
+Risk is everything you left over and didn’t thought about.
 Luck and risk are two faces of the same coin.

 Every outcome in life is guided by forces other than individual effort.
 Luck is an open door.
 Chance is the willingness to step through.
 This creates the illusion that certain people are luckier.

-> *"Things that come with little help of luck are more resistant to randomness.
-People who look too close to randomness burn out.
-The only article lady fortuna has no control over is your behaviour.
-Good luck."
+> *"Things that come with little help of luck are more resistant to randomness."
 -- Nassim Taleb*

+> *"Luck is what happens when preparation meets opportunity."
+-- Seneca*